-Western Canada Sustainable Forestry Initiative Implementation Committee (WCSIC)
+Western Canada SFI Implementation Committee (WCSIC)

 SFI Program Participants encourage a wide range of interested stakeholders to engage on practices within the context of economic, environmental and social interests.
-Stakeholders include but are not limited to private landowners, independent loggers, consultants, government land managers, legislators, university scientists, and conservationists.
+Stakeholders include but are not limited to Indigenous peoples, private landowners, independent loggers, consultants, government land managers, legislators, university scientists, and conservationists.
 These resource professionals volunteer a significant amount of time to assure that national SFI program objectives are consistently implemented and adapted to region-specific needs.
-Forest land owners and forest land managers who enrol in the SFI Program and become certified under the SFI Standard, meeting each of its Objectives become SFI Program Participants.
-Key activities of the WCSIC are outreach, education and training, reporting, communications and inconsistent practice reviews.
+Forest land owners and forest land managers who enroll in the SFI Program and become certified under the SFI Standard, meeting each of its Objectives become SFI Program Participants.
+Key activities of the WCSIC Regional Committees are outreach, education and training, reporting, communications and inconsistent practice reviews.

 WCSIC Activities and Responsibilities

 SFI Implementation Committees (SICs) perform local outreach and education activities that promote sustainable forestry, the SFI Program, and SFI Standard compliance.
 Through a consensus-based process, SFI Program Participants have defined SIC responsibilities as: